 Admiralty & Maritime Law

-Marine Cargo Claims: Whether cargo is loaded or discharged from any common carrier vessel in Michigan, Northern Ohio, Southern Ontario or surrounding environs, Clark Hill has the experience and resources to handle any claims arising out of the carriage, custody or control of the goods.
+Marine Cargo Claims: Whether cargo is loaded or discharged from any common carrier vessel throughout the country, Clark Hill has the experience and resources to handle any claims arising out of the carriage, custody or control of the goods.
 Services provided include the investigation of cargo damage, rust or contamination claims, counseling on best shipment practices, adjusting of claims prior to litigation, and representing the maritime client in federal or state court to prosecute or defend any manner of cargo claims.

 Collisions/Allisions: Clark Hill attorneys have represented numerous vessel owners as well as the owners of bridges and other land based property in a wide variety of collision and allision causes of action.
 This includes, but is not limited to the initial investigation of such incidents, taking of witness statements and interaction with governmental agencies such as the Coast Guard, the EPA and international authorities.
 Such representation can also include discovery, litigation, negotiation and settlement of the myriad of claims that may arise in collision and allision cases.